chef/chef-vault/THEORY.md

 which the key is encrypted and the query used to choose which clients can decrypt the vault.

-In practice, the search query would not be '*:*'.
-Selecting which nodes can decrypt the vault based on which recipes are in the runlist, which chef environment the node is in, Chef tags, or even attributes collected by Ohai (such as AWS tags).
+In practice, the search query would not be `*:*`.
+More common practice is to select which nodes can decrypt the vault based on characteristics like:

+* which recipes are in the node's runlist
+* which chef environment the node belongs to
+* what OS or platform the node runs
+* attributes collected by Ohai Plugins (such as AWS tags).

 While there are four copies of the shared secret, any single user or node will only be able to decrypt one of the copies, because no user or node (should) have more than one private key.

-Likewise, a node or user for whom the vault was not encrypted will be able to see the contents of the 'test_keys' data bag, they will not have a private key that lets them decrypt the shared secret.
+Likewise, a node or user for whom the vault was not encrypted is able to see the contents of the 'bar_keys' data bag, but since they lack a private key that can decrypt any of the copies of the shared secret, they cannot access the 'bar' encrypted data bag item.

 As alice or bob, I can show the contents of the vault:

-    > knife vault show -F json vault test
+    > knife vault show -F json foo bar
     {
-      "id": "test",
+      "id": "bar",
       "foo": "bar"
     }

 Or in a recipe that runs on node one or two:

-    vaultitem = ChefVault::Item.load('vault', 'test')
+    vaultitem = ChefVault::Item.load('foo', 'bar')
     Chef::Log.debug "the vault value foo is #{vaultitem['foo']}"

 ## Use Cases